Time for a New Liquid Level Float Switch (Know When to Replace Your Tank Sensors)

 Tank Readout Does Not Match Actual Levels

-If your readout and actual tank levels don’t match, there is generally a problem with the liquid level switch.
+If your readouts and actual tank levels don’t match, there is generally a problem with the liquid level switch.
 For example, your tank might be full, but the readout indicates it is half full or empty.
 In this instance, the float that measures the liquid level may not be responding correctly due to build up.
 You may also need a new switch.

 Be Aware of the Design